Political Science (PSC)

 PSC-1000 Introduction to Political Science (3 Credits)

 A survey of the discipline of political science with a focus on basic skills, key concepts, and analytical tools for success in the major.
-An introdcution to careers and subfields of the discipline to help students identify potential career paths.
+An introduction to careers and subfields of the discipline to help students identify potential career paths.

 Typically offered: All Sessions